 What does a Caipirinha taste like?

-Caipirinha’s predominant taste comes from its two essential ingredients: it’s a combination of citrus flavors, from the limes, and spices from the sugarcane Cachaca.
-It’s similar to a Mojito but lacks the mint, and it’s more spiced.
+Caipirinha’s predominant taste comes from its two essential ingredients: it’s a combination of citrus flavors from the limes and spices from the sugarcane Cachaca.
+It’s similar to a Mojito, but it lacks the mint, and it’s more spiced.